Medical Education and Training Campus: Academics

 METC entered into its initial operating capability June 30, 2010 and reached full operating capability on September 15, 2011.
 Its initial training course was Radiology Technician.
 Their courses were phased in throughout the rest of the year and into 2011.
 The METC campus graduates around 16,500 students each year, with an average daily student load of approximately 5,500.
 METC officials will also employ an operating staff and faculty of 1,200.

-On August 10, 2014 METC realigned under the Education and Training Directorate of the newly established Defense Health Agency and entered into initial operational capability.
+On August 10, 2014, METC came under the control of the Education and Training Directorate of the newly established Defense Health Agency and reached initial operational capability.

+In 2016, the 937th Training Group of the 37th Training Wing, the Air Force component of the Medical Education and Training Campus, was replaced by the 59th Training Group, part of the 59th Medical Wing.

 By service, the student breakdown includes approximately 51 percent Army, 31 percent Navy and 18 percent Air Force.
 The longest program offered is cytology, which is the study of cells, at 52 weeks; and the shortest, at four weeks, is patient administration.
 Consolidated basic and specialty enlisted training from five separate service medical learning centers have moved to San Antonio, Texas.